Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 ##### Initial test run

-During this phase, the analysis will run every tests it was given.
+The analysis will run every tests it was given.
 If a test fails, the analysis stops and inform the user that they should fix the tests.
 To avoid this, check the [red test filter](*@redTestFilters@*).%TODO

 ##### Coverage analysis